agileware/civicrm-end-user-guide/docs/initial-set-up/permissions-and-access-control.md

     a team in Amsterdam may only have access to custom volunteer fields, while the head office in Scotland has access access to both custom volunteer fields and custom donor fields.
-Note that these ACLs will not function if the **access all custom data** permission is used in the CMS; that permission in Drupal or Joomla! will override these settings in CiviCRM.
+Note that these ACLs will not function if the **CiviCRM: access all custom data** permission is assigned.

 #### Accessing uploaded files